-Hubli Dharwad always meant the seat of Carnatic music to me, for being the native place of many doyens of Indian Classical music.
-I went to explore the same legacy, but I also ended up discovering some ancient Shiva temples in Hubli.
-It was not easy to reach these Chalukyan Temples, but thanks to Google I knew I am in the vicinity and with a bit of persistence found these gems.
+Hubli-Dharwad always meant the seat of Carnatic music to me, for being the native place of many doyens of Indian Classical music.
+I went to explore the same legacy.
+But I also ended up discovering some ancient Shiva temples.
+It was not easy to reach these Chalukyan Temples of Hubli.
+Thanks to Google I knew I am in the vicinity and with a bit of persistence found these gems.
 I visited two temples, both belonging to the era of Chalukyas and belonging to the golden period of Indian temple architecture.

-Chalukyan temples architecture can be seen in places like Badami, Aihole, Pattadakal and the region around it.
-These temples lying at the intersection of North Indian and South Indian style temple architecture imbibe features from both styles.
-Though some say that they lean a bit more towards the Nagara or the North Indian style specially when it comes to the Shikhara or the superstructure.
+Chalukyan temple’s architecture can be seen in places like Badami, Aihole, Pattadakal, and the region around it.
+These temples lie at the intersection of North Indian and South Indian style temple architecture and imbibe features from both styles.
+Though some say that they lean a bit more towards the Nagara or the North Indian style, especially when it comes to the Shikhara or the superstructure.

-At Hubli, Chalukyan temples, I could see similarities with temples of Warangal – like heavily carved doorjambs and latticed windows adjoining the doorjambs.
-I also noticed the small niches with Shikharas on the outer walls of the temples where I assume would have been idols.
+At the Chalukyan temples of Hubli, I could see similarities with the temples of Warangal.
+Like heavily carved doorjambs and latticed windows adjoining the doorjambs.
+I also noticed the small niches with Shikharas on the outer walls of the temples which I assume would have been idols.

-Temple restoration is in progress and I could see the elements of Shikhara arranged on the floor to be assembled.
-I could not find a reference dating this temple but my guess is it should be late 10-11th CE temple going by the architectural elements.
+Temple restoration is in progress.
+I could see the elements of Shikhara arranged on the floor to be assembled.
+I could not find a reference dating this temple.
+But my guess is it should be the late 10-11th CE temple going by the architectural elements.

-- The wide doorjamb that is intricately carved.
+- The wide door jamb is intricately carved.

 - The carved Mandapa Pillars and the Ceiling of the Mandapa.

-- A dilapidated Shikhara or superstructure that barely maintains its shape indicating a Nagara Style Shikhara.
+- A dilapidated Shikhara or superstructure that barely maintains its shape indicates a Nagara Style Shikhara.

 - The platform has a stepped diamond shape.